Chapter Five: Combat

 an Explosive landed close enough to the target to damage it anyway,

-or he might be looking greedily towards other potential
+or they might be looking greedily towards other potential

 targets in the field of fire.

-When an attacker misses a shot, and he or another player insists on
+When an attack misses, and a player insists on

 tracking it, check to see how many points the Attack Roll missed by.

-(For instance, if the attacker rolled a 3 when he needed a 5, then
+(For instance, if the attacker rolled a 3 when a 5 was needed, then

 the Attack Roll missed by 2.)
-The Missed Shot landed somewhere within
+The Missed Shot lands somewhere within

 this many inches of the target.

-If the target of the attack belongs to an Enemy player (1.4: The Spirit of the Game), then that Enemy gets to decide where the shot Koincidentally lands.
-Otherwise, the attacking player chooses any of his current Enemies to pick the spot.
-The Enemy can pick any spot within that range for the shot to Koincidentally strike,
+If the target of the attack belongs to an opposing player, then that player gets to decide where the shot lands.
+Otherwise, the attacking player chooses any of their current Enemies to pick the spot.
+He or she can pick any spot within the Missed Shot range for the shot to Koincidentally strike,

 Damage is then dished out as appropriate, including any penalties for going Out Of Range.

-The only restriction to the Enemy's choice of Koincidental targets
+The only restriction to the choice of Koincidental targets

 off-limits, unless hitting them can't possibly be avoided.